 Quantitative methods for Psychology include the development, evaluation and application of novel quantitative methods in a number of broad areas including measurement, research design, statistical analysis and graphical statistics.
 The American Psychological Association explains "What is quantitative psychology?" here.

 Our quantitative methods program officially commenced in September 1, 2009, offering M.A. and Ph.D. graduate degrees in Psychology with a specialization in quantitative methods.
 Our faculty and graduate students are actively involved in researching, teaching, and consulting, and offer training opportunities for undergraduate and graduate students.

-- Congratulations to Philip Chalmers and Matthew Sigal for landing tenure-track jobs!
-Phil will be joining the Department of Education at the University of Georgia in Fall 2017 and Matt will be joining the Department of Psychology at Simon Fraser University in Winter 2018!
+- Congratulations to Philip Chalmers and Matthew Sigal for landing faculty positions!
+Phil has joined the Department of Education at the University of Georgia in Fall 2017 and Matt will be joining the Department of Psychology at Simon Fraser University in Winter 2018!

 - Older news has been archived here.

 The Quantitative Methods Forum is held every Monday from 10:00 - 11:30 in the Norm Endler Seminar Room (BSB 164).
 Check back for information on upcoming external speakers.